TemitopeOresegun/cybersecurity-practice-labs/CiscoPacketTracer/LAN&NetworkConfiguration/README.md

 - Devices were connected using **manual and automatic cabling**.
 - Observed the importance of **correct cable selection** for reliable connectivity.
-- **Key Learning:** Straight-through vs. crossover cabling reinforces proper network design practices.
+- **Key Learning:** Straight-through cabling reinforces proper network design practice.

 ---